tildearrow/furnace/doc/2-interface/settings.md

     - **Control**: select the CC number that will change the value.
 - **Per-column control change**: when enabled, you can map several control change events to a channel's columns.
 - **Volume curve**: adjust the velocity to volume curve.
+  - the default is 2.0, which matches General MIDI standard.
 - **Actions**: this allows you to bind note input and control change events to actions.
   - **`+`** button: adds a new action.
   - window-with-arrow button: new action with learning! press a button or move a slider/knob/something on your device.